next-game-solutions/geckor/README.md

 ## API rate limit

 The public [CoinGecko
-API](https://www.coingecko.com/api/documentations/v3), has a limit of 50
-calls per minute.
+API](https://www.coingecko.com/api/documentations/v3) offers a rate limit of 50 calls per minute.
 Please keep this limit in mind when developing your applications using the `geckor` package.

 ## Getting help